-- Photos should be in jpeg, png or gif format.
+- Photos should be saved in jpeg, png or gif format.

 - Photos must be less than 8MB but as large and clear as possible.

-- The image size of photos that you upload should be at least 2 Megapixels in size, or approximately 1600×1200 pixels.
+- The image size of photos you upload should be at least 2 Megapixels in size, or approximately 1600×1200 pixels.

 - When possible, shoot with your back to the sun, as opposed to facing towards the sun; this will avoid potential overexposure and lens flare.

-- If you are taking a photo of a memorial in a glass cabinet, such as a Roll of Honour, avoid using the camera flash or take the photo from a slight angle in order to minimise reflections.
+- If you are taking a photo of a memorial in a glass cabinet, such as an honour roll, avoid using the camera flash, or take the photo from a slight angle to minimise reflections.